 Students learn about museum practice and careers in the arts by participating as curators, preparators, artists, gallerists, writers, and docents.
 KSMoCA reimagines the way museums, public schools, and universities can affect people, culture, and perspectives by creating radical intersections for sharing resources across organizations.
 Programs are developed collaboratively with Dr. MLK Jr. School community, PSU students, and a team of supporting artists.

-The Student Community Engagement Center (SCEC) at PSU employs a critical service-learning framework, enabling students to collaborate on meaningful projects with local nonprofits.
+The Student Community Engagement Center (SCEC) at PSU employs a critical service-learning framework, which enables students to collaborate on meaningful projects with local nonprofits.
 SCEC offers a variety of educational equity, environmental stewardship, and economic justice projects as well as other supports and resources.

-For more than 50 years, interdisciplinary groups of PSU students have served as camp counselors, building relationships with and supporting the experiences of campers with disabilities while exploring intercultural communication strategies and the inter-professional, collaborative nature of the nonprofit sector.
-About 25 years ago, the University Studies Senior Capstone Course @ Mt.
-Hood Kiwanis Camp was implemented, incorporating academic course content and rigorous reflection supporting the four UNST goals (Communication; Critical Thinking; Diversity, Equity and Social Justice; as well as Ethics, Agency and Community).
+For more than 50 years, interdisciplinary groups of PSU students have served as camp counselors who build relationships with and support the experiences of campers with disabilities while exploring intercultural communication strategies and the inter-professional, collaborative nature of the nonprofit sector.
+About 25 years ago, the University Studies Senior Capstone Course at Mt.
+Hood Kiwanis Camp was implemented.
+The capstone incorporates academic course content and rigorous reflection supporting the four UNST goals (Communication; Critical Thinking; Diversity, Equity and Social Justice; and Ethics, Agency and Community).

-School of Social Work undergraduate and graduate students dedicate 300-500 hours during the academic year to educationally-focused, professionally supervised practica.
+School of Social Work undergraduate and graduate students dedicate 400-500 hours during the academic year to educationally focused, professionally supervised practica.
 Students develop competence in social work skills and professional values in community-based organizations in support of the community partners’ mission.
-They engage in responsive practices that address the pressing needs of the most vulnerable and marginalized individuals, families, groups, and communities
+They engage in responsive practices that address the pressing needs of the most vulnerable and marginalized individuals, families, groups, and communities.

 Putting Community-Engaged Learning into Practice